Westdrive-Workgroup/LoopAR-public/README.md

 ### Honorary Mentions
 > We want to mention Penny de byl for her outstanding videos in Udemy which helped us alot in simulating physical cars in Unity3d
 ## Avatars and animations:
-Avaratars and animations in westdrive is created by us using Adobe Mixamo and Fuse cc.
+Avaratrs and animations in westdrive are created by us using Adobe Mixamo and Fuse cc.
 At the momenet westdrive is using avatars of our own creation using mentioned tools but due to their complex mesh anatomy we are replacing them with simpler low poly avatars created by us in blender soon.

 ### acknowledgement to creators and team assistants

-Our acknowledgement goes to creator of all free and paid assets mentioned above, Adobe, Unity Technologies and Blenders for their tools as well as following persons who helped us in creating and maintaining Westdrive
+Our acknowledgement goes to the creators of all the free and paid assets mentioned above, Adobe, Unity Technologies and Blenders for their tools as well as following persons who helped us in creating and maintaining Westdrive
 *  Phillip Spaniol - main graphic designer for our team, also worked on the city environment
-*  Johannes Maximilian Pingle - HUD functionalities and basics of the city environment
+*  Johannes Maximilian Pingel - HUD functionalities and basics of the city environment
 *  Lea Maria Kühne - worked on the sanity and realism of traffical event, also responsible for country road and main experiment scene for currect LoopAR version
 *  Linus Tiemann - Main car drive functionalities, eye-tracker and input connection
 *  Nora Maleki - AI functionalities of the cars and pedestrians